jyutzler/Bridge-Systems/system.md

 four spades, four hearts, three diamonds, and two clubs, which should be opened 1♦.

-Responses and later bidding generally follow the ideas set down in the previous section.
-Bidding at the one level is up-the-line in principle.
-Responder needs more trumps to raise (four to raise 1♦; five to raise 1♣, though one fewer trump will do in a pinch in a competitive sequence).

-NT responses are as follows:

-1♣
-   * 1NT = 7-10, usually sign-off
-   * 2NT = 11-12, invitational
-   * 3NT = 13–15, game forcing

-There is no forcing minor-suit raise.
+## One Over One
+A 1/1 bid shows 6+ dummy points and either a 5+ card suit or no lower 4-card suit.

+A diamond suit is routinely skipped if it is not particularly long or strong.

-### Rebids by Opener
+### Opener Rebids
 Opener’s rebids are natural and standard.

 #### Rebids with a minimum hand (13–16 points)
    * Rebidding notrump at the lowest available level;
-   * Raising responder’s suit at the lowest level (may have good three-card support);
+   * Raising responder’s suit at the lowest level (usually four cards, though good three-card support is acceptable if notrump is not);
    * Rebidding a new suit at the one level or rebidding a new suit at the two level that is lower ranking than the opening suit (not reversing);
    * Rebidding opener’s suit at the lowest level.